European Data Portal: Features

 The portal allows users to access datasets originating from various catalogues, view metadata assessment reports and explore links to similar datasets.
 Datasets can be viewed as web-pages or as RDF linked data in any of the 24 EU official languages.

 In addition to datasets, the portal contains editorial articles related to open data, such as data-stories, news articles, studies and reports.
-In this latter category, the Open Data Maturity report, a yearly study assessing the level of open-data maturity of member states and EFTA countries, can be found.
+Among these is the Open Data Maturity report, an annual assessment that scores participating countries on four dimensions: policy, portal, quality and impact.
+Data is gathered through a voluntary questionnaire sent to national open data representatives and validated by the research team.
+The 2025 edition covered 36 countries, namely the EU member states, the three EFTA countries and six candidate countries, and put the average maturity of the EU-27 at 86 per cent, with policy the most mature dimension (93 per cent) and impact the least (82 per cent).

 The data.academy section promotes (open) data literacy by providing free access to courses, videos and learning tools related to themes such as open data licensing, linked open data, data visualisation and more.

 A dedicated section offers links to external sources re-using the data, for example for building of dedicated apps.

 An API and SPARQL endpoints foster access to metadata in machine-readable format.